 |Alma Mater:||Maryland (2011)|

-Corey Haines is entering his fourth season as an assistant coach at Maryland after being named to the coaching staff in January of 2013.
+Corey Haines is entering his fifth season as an assistant coach at Maryland after being named to the coaching staff in January of 2013.
 Haines returned to the program after serving one year as an assistant coach at Shippensburg University in 2012.

 In 2015, the Terps offense was one of the best in the Big Ten, ranking in the top three in most categories.
 The Terps were first in the conference in walks and hit by pitches; second in the conference in runs scored, doubles, triples and home runs; third in the conference in hits, runs batted in, on base percentage and total bases.

 The 2015 team set a school record for wins with 42, two more than the 2014 season, which was previously the school record.
 In Haines’ three years as an assistant, the program has compiled a record of 112- 72, with back-to-back Regional Championship titles.
 The Terps won the Columbia Regional in 2014 before knocking off top overall seed UCLA in the Los Angeles Regional in 2015.